-“I am a veterinarian enjoying a conservation science and comparative medicine career at the Seneca Park Zoo and University of Rochester School of Medicine & Dentistry in Rochester, NY.
-Since 2013, a Canadian veterinary colleague, Dr. Andrew Winterborn, and I have made two visits mentoring goat and cattle herd health best and sustainable practices for widows and farmers participating in ASRI’s agricultural programs.
+“I am a veterinarian enjoying a conservation science and comparative medicine career at the University of Rochester School of Medicine & Dentistry and the Seneca Park Zoo in Rochester, NY.
+Since 2013, a Canadian veterinary colleague, Dr. Andrew Winterborn, and I have made several visits mentoring goat and cattle herd health best and sustainable practices for widows and farmers participating in ASRI’s agricultural programs.
 The resultant herd health and productivity outcome metrics are impressive.
 As a board member, my priority is to raise public awareness and funds in support of Health In Harmony’s mission promoting ecosystem health demonstrating the connection between healthy people, animals, and environment.”

 MJ "Jo" Whitehouse, MD

 MJ “Jo” Whitehouse is a UCSF-trained physician, board certified in internal medicine and rheumatology.
 After her career as a teacher and clinician, she worked in drug development, mostly as an independent consultant for privately held companies.
 She retired in 2013 to focus on her personal causes: health care, conservation/climate change, education, and poverty.